 The twisted love in hatred

-Yesterday, we looked at the connection between hatred, disgust, and rage.
+Previously, we looked at the connection between hatred, disgust, and rage.
 Rage is the aggressive aspect of hatred that can make you obsess over your hate targets and project all sorts of troubling material onto them.
 The fascinating thing about hatred is that you actually choose your hate targets not simply because they’re odious, but because they’re specifically odious in ways that cause specific, shadow-driven ragequakes inside you.
-Yes, I made that word up, but it feels quite apropos.
+Yes, I made that word up, and I like it!

 However, you’ll notice that strong adoration often morphs into disappointment when our adored person acts like a regular schmoe and not a magical being.
 This is the point when the projection slips, and if we realize what’s happening, we can let go of our projections, shake off the adoration, discover our own talents, and begin to live our own authentic lives.